 2020, 8.5/10

-Power pop is a great genre for one-hit wonders and a tough one for sophomore albums.
+Power pop is littered with one-hit wonders and its tough for sophomore albums.
 It’s a straightforward genre, based on youthful energy and vibrant hooks, and it’s easy for subsequent records to sound like retreads.
 The Beths’ sophomore record Jump Rope Gazers does a good job of balancing power pop thrills with some exploration in other directions.
-Ivan Luketina-Johnston left The Beths to concentrate on his swing band Sal Valentine, and he was replaced by Tristan Deck.
+Ivan Luketina-Johnston left The Beths to concentrate on his swing band Sal Valentine and was replaced by Tristan Deck.

 Energetic songs like ‘Dying to Believe’ are boosted by clever arrangements – the double-tracked guitars and virtuoso drumming in the introduction indicate that Pearce, Sinclair, and Deck could form a respectable metal band.
 Typical of Stokes’ deadpan persona, the most upbeat song is titled ‘I’m Not Getting Excited’.
 On ‘Mars the God of War’, Stokes uses clever metaphors to condemn internet trolls.
 The slower songs show growth.
 Stokes is yearning and vulnerable on ‘Do You Want Me Now’, while shimmering guitars underpin ‘Jump Rope Gazers’.
 The band go full acoustic on the pretty ‘You Are A Beam of Light’, while the closer ‘Just Shy of Sure’ updates the Flying Nun sound of the 1980s.